Dynamic programming on bipartite tree decompositions: -completeness on graphs of bounded

 \subsection{Hardness of packing problems}

 Kirkpatrick and Hell~\cite[Theorem 4.2]{KirkpatrickH83onth} proved that if $H$ is a graph that contains a $P_3$ (the path on three vertices) as a subgraph, then the problem of partitioning the vertex set of an input graph $G$ into subgraphs isomorphic to $H$ is \NP-complete.
+Let us call this problem {\sc $H$-Partition}.
 This immediately implies that the {\sc $H$-Subgraph-Packing} problem is \NP-complete if $H$ contains a $P_3$.
 In the next lemma we observe that the reduction of Kirkpatrick and Hell~\cite{KirkpatrickH83onth} can be carefully analyzed so that the same result also applies to bipartite input graphs, and to the induced packing version as well.